Want a taste of The Laura Mac Method?GET THE ACTORS TOOLKIT FREE

 In the old world, the biggest challenge of the audition process was nerves.
 Sitting in the waiting room outside of casting getting ready to go in and deliver your performance and dealing with the butterflies in your stomach and the crazy thoughts running through your head.

-With the covid19 outbreak, everything changed.
+With the outbreak of the pandemic, everything changed.
 You already know this.
 What you might not know is the amazing way the film community has risen to the new challenges that come along with production.
 I’ve had the pleasure of sitting in on countless AMAs with casting directors, directors, producers, show runners, union reps and more and hearing about the creative and innovative solutions they’ve come up with to get the industry back up and running.
 The way I see it, change can be painful, but always leads to something better and I think this time is proving just that.

-For the foreseeable future, in person auditions will be greatly limited and casting will favour self taping and Zoom to get their shows cast.
-Initial auditions will almost certainly be self tapes and callbacks will likely be happening over Zoom.
+First round in person auditions are over.
+Self taping and Zoom auditions are here to stay.
 This can be really daunting any actor who isn’t properly prepared and now is the perfect time to build and test your home set up.
 I’ve created a full tutorial on how to effectively self tape and Zoom from home, check it out here!

 If I can recommend nothing else, it’s this: Start Now!
 Don’t wait until your first self tape audition or Zoom callback to figure it out.
-By that time, you’ve got to worry about building your character, learning your sides, choreographing your moments and settling into a great performance.
+By that time, you’ve got to worry about presenting your character, learning your sides, choreographing your moments and settling into a great performance.
 Don’t make your acting job harder by also having to worry about the technical sides at the same time.
-Do yourself a favour and take an afternoon to test your self tape and Zoom setups so that when your agent does send you that audition request – and they will – you’ll be ready.
-And as forgiving as everyone is right now, the longer that self tapes and zooms are the norm, the more actors build and perfect their home set ups, the higher the expectations will be for you to deliver quality self tapes, and bug free Zoom connections
+Do yourself a favour and take an afternoon to test your self tape setup and your Zoom setup so that when your agent does send you that audition request – and they will – you’ll be ready.
+And as forgiving as everyone is, the longer that self tapes and zooms are the norm, the more actors build and perfect their home set ups, the higher the expectations will be for you to deliver quality self tapes, and bug free Zoom connections.